BUFFALO RUN ADVENTURES | Mountain View Half Marathon

 My insurance will not allow me to promote bringing your dog out to run any of my races.
 I know how much you love Fido, and I know Fido loves to run half marathons, but you know how lawyers are.
 So, here’s the rule regarding dogs.
 Dogs are allowed on the trails that the half marathon uses because the park allows them provided they remain on a leash no longer than six feet.

 For this race I also don’t recommend bringing your dog because there are a bunch of goatheads (puncture vines) near the southern end of the trail.
 Have you ever stepped on one barefoot?
 I have, yeah, the air turned blue and there were tears in my eyes.
 My dogs have also stepped on them and they didn’t like it at all.
-Last year a runner had to carry their dog out to the road because of the goatheads.
+One year a runner had to carry their dog out to the road because of the goatheads.

 Reserve a campsite if you want to camp out.
+There will be camping at the start only for volunteers.

 Here are a few of the rules.
 We’ll make up others as needed.